yowainwright/developer-ci-benefits/docs/05-doc-tooling.md

 # Documentation and Feedback Tooling

 Documentation is a key part of implementing CI.
 There are many patterns for documentation.
-The great news is that Github provides standard templates and there is a lot of content that can be copied to get documentation setup quikcly.
+The great news is that Github provides standard templates and there is a lot of content that can be copied to get documentation setup quickly.

 ## Standard Documents